MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp.md

 ### Step by step

-1. The device client gets the Azure Load Balancer IP address from a domain name system (DNS).
+1. The device client gets the **Azure Load Balancer** IP address from a domain name system (DNS).
-2. The Azure Load Balancer chooses a specific Azure Linux Virtual Machine instance from the Azure Virtual Machine Scale Set.
+2. The Azure Load Balancer chooses a specific **Azure Linux Virtual Machine** instance from the **Azure Virtual Machine Scale Set**.
-3. The Azure Linux Virtual Machines code attempts to read information stored in the Azure Cache for Redis first, following the [common cache-aside pattern](https://docs.microsoft.com/azure/architecture/patterns/cache-aside).
+3. The Azure Linux Virtual Machines code attempts to read information stored in the **Azure Cache for Redis** first, following the [common cache-aside pattern](https://docs.microsoft.com/azure/architecture/patterns/cache-aside).
-4. The Azure Linux Virtual Machines code reads or writes information from/into the Azure Database for MySQL, and any available read replicas, using a connection pooler.
+4. The Azure Linux Virtual Machines code reads or writes information from/into the **Azure Database for MySQL**, and any available read replicas, using a connection pooler.
 5. To ensure high-availability, the Azure Database for MySQL has some kind of replication enabled.
-6. Azure Linux Virtual Machine instances from the Azure Virtual Machine Scale Set read and write flat files from/into a high-performance Azure Storage.
+6. Azure Linux Virtual Machine instances from the Azure Virtual Machine Scale Set read and write flat files from/into a high-performance **Azure Storage**.

 ### Deployment

 An application running on a Azure Virtual Machine Scale Set is typically deployed in one of the two ways:

-- Copying the application files at deployment time by using Virtual Machine extensions.
+- Copying the application files at deployment time by using **Virtual Machine extensions**.
-- Create a golden image that includes both the OS and the application files in a single custom image.
+- Create a **golden image** that includes both the OS and the application files in a single custom image.

 The Virtual Machine extension based approach can result in a slower scale out because the extensions will run on a new Virtual Machine each time it is created.
 If the scale set is based on a golden image, any new Virtual Machine is a copy of the source custom image and the scale out will be faster as the prerequisites and application are already installed.